Do you want to travel somewhere affordable? We’ve got you covered. These are the best cheap places to travel worldwide, from some top travel bloggers.

 Hoi An, Vietnam

-Hoi An is most certainly not the cheapest place in Vietnam but on a global scale it comes in as highly affordable.
-As a holiday destination with beaches, the UNESCO listed Old Town and stunning countryside, it has to be one of the cheapest in the world.
+Hoi An is most certainly not the cheapest place in Vietnam or Southeast Asia, but it comes in as highly affordable globally.
+As a holiday destination with beaches, the UNESCO-listed Old Town, and stunning countryside, it has to be one of the cheapest in the world.

-Street food can set you back under $1 for a superb bowl on mi quang or pho – but you will need to know where to go and have some travel smarts.
+Delicious street food can set you back under $1 for a superb bowl of mi quang or pho – but you will need to know where to go and have some travel smarts.
 Never accept the first price in Hoi An.
-Restaurant meals will cost you a little more but if you go to the right places and avoid the tourist traps a good meal will still be under $5.
+Restaurant meals will cost you a little more, but if you go to the right places and avoid the tourist traps, a good meal will still be under $5.

 The Hoi An ticket is an avoidable expense.
-You don’t actually need one to go into the Old Town, only for certain buildings within it.
-The ticket was only $8 last time we were there.
+You only need one to enter the Old Town for certain buildings.
+The ticket was only $8 the last time we were there.
 We lived in Hoi An for 6 months.

-It is undoubtedly cheap but the real joy of cental Vietnam lies in the people.
-Expect to meet some of the happiest, nicest, kindest people on the planet.
+It is undoubtedly cheap but the absolute joy of central Vietnam lies in the people.
+Expect to meet some of the happiest, friendliest, kindest people on the planet.
+Enjoy Hoi An!

-When I first decided on going to Thailand, I was a bit worried about the costs considering it was like half-way across the world for me.
-I mean I knew that the living costs there would be somewhat budget friendly, but I had no idea how travel cost would fit in.
+When I first decided on going to Thailand, I was a bit worried about the costs considering it was like halfway across the world from me.
+I knew that the living costs there would be somewhat budget-friendly, but I had no idea how the travel cost would fit in.

-I was so impressed, that I’ve been back twice now!
-You really get bang for your buck.
-I mean do you prefer 2 days in medium accommodation in Paris, or two weeks in Thailand?
-Here are some of the 15 must-see things in Thailand.
+I was so impressed that I’ve been back twice now!
+You get bang for your buck.
+I mean, do you prefer 2 days in medium accommodation in Paris, or two weeks in Thailand?

 Colombo, Sri Lanka